Lawtro37/obfiscate/README.md

 ```

 ### changeVariable(index, value)
 This function is used to change the value of an existing variable.
 The `index` parameter represents the index of the variable to be changed, and the `value` parameter represents the new value to assign to the variable.
-The function updates the value of the variable at the specified index. for example:
+The function updates the value of the variable at the specified index.
 ```javascript
 createVariable(10); <-- variable 0 has a value of 10
 changeVariable(0, 100) <-- variable 0 now has a value of 100